Learning Together for Life'

 ‘Pupils’ behaviour in and around school is outstanding.
 Older pupils are wonderful ambassadors for the school and act as caring peer mentors for younger children’ – Ofsted March 2013.

 A number of systems are in place to ensure consistency in expectations and behaviour management throughout the school.
+Please see our Behaviour Policy for further information.

 The units of study are as follows: